levoxtrip/PKB/docs/topics/strive.md

 ## Change
 If something doesnt't work - you need to change something
+## Career
+Identify the one skill that, if you developed it, would have the biggest impact on your career
 ## Consitency
 Consistency is key.
 People who do great things don't get a lot done every day.
 They get something done, rather than nothing.